 Turkey Picadillo is a lighter alternative to my favorite Cuban beef picadillo dish only it’s made with ground turkey instead.
 I actually prefer this Cuban classic recipe with turkey as it feels lighter.
 I always serve atop a bed of rice in a bowl.

-1 package of ground turkey
+1 package of ground turkey or ground chuck

 4 oz canned tomato sauce